soleimani2020/01-R-and-D/core3/Deep_ML/Machine Learning/P17/README.md

 The optimizer automatically adapts the effective learning rate for each parameter.

-in Adam, When the gradient is small (close to zero), Adam can take relatively larger steps to move efficiently through flat regions.
+In Adam, When the gradient is small (close to zero), Adam can take relatively larger steps to move efficiently through flat regions.
 When the gradient is large, it reduces the effective step size, helping to prevent overshooting the minimum.

 ---